 1854 – Elizabeth Cady Stanton and Susan B. Anthony present a petition with 10,000 signatures demanding suffrage and married women’s property rights to the New York legislature.

 1855 – In Missouri v.
-Celia, a Slave, a Black woman is declared to be property without a right to defend herself against a master’s act of rape.
+Celia, a Slave, a Black woman is declared property without a right to defend herself against a master’s act of rape.

 1860 – Elizabeth Palmer Peabody founds the first English-language kindergarten in the United States.

 1861 – Two weeks after the onset of the Civil War, women found 20,000 aid societies throughout the country.
 In the north, they are coordinated by the Sanitation Commission.
-By the end of the war, women have raised $15 million worth of supplies.
-Mary Bickerdyke joins the Union Army as a volunteer nurse at the outbreak of the Civil War.
+Women raised $15 million worth of supplies by the war’s end.
+Mary Bickerdyke joins the Union Army as a volunteer nurse during the outbreak of the Civil War.
 She later becomes the Chief of Nursing.

 1863 – The Women’s National Loyal League is founded to encourage a constitutional amendment abolishing slavery and granting women’s suffrage.

-Mary Edwards Walker becomes a surgeon for the Union army in the Civil War.
+Mary Edwards Walker became a Union army surgeon in the Civil War.
 In 1865 she receives a Congressional Medal of Honor.
 It is revoked shortly before her death and then re-awarded posthumously.

 1864 – Rebecca Lee Crumpler becomes the first African-American woman to receive an M.D. degree.
 She graduated from the New England Female Medical College.